This pair of beveled glass panels is mounted in a staircase

 ready-made format.
 Whereas most ready-made bevels are made from clear

 plate glass that's 5mm thick, the bevels in this design were made from

-much more pronounced rainbows when hit by actual sunlight.
-Although the
+much better rainbows when hit by actual sunlight.
+To see a close-up of

 image to the left shows the beveled panels installed on the staircase